 While in treatment at Bluff, patients take other steps to heal their body and mind from the damaging effects of addiction.
 Meals are nourishing and satisfying, but are also low in sugar, refined carbs and other ingredients that can contribute to mood swings and make cravings harder to resist.

-Bluff Plantation also provides holistic and experiential therapies, such as yoga and meditation, art therapy and equine therapy, to help patients relieve stress, improve their physical fitness and restore their mental health and well-being.
+Bluff also provides holistic and experiential therapies, such as yoga and meditation, art therapy and equine therapy, to help patients relieve stress, improve their physical fitness and restore their mental health and well-being.
 While designed for alcohol and drug treatment, these therapies also benefit those quitting tobacco as well.